What Is the Difference Between Mental Health and Emotional Health

 Common Signs of Poor Emotional Health

-• Inability to handle stress or conflict
+• Not being able to deal with stress or conflict

-• Feeling emotionally “numb” or constantly overwhelmed
+• Feeling emotionally “numb” or like you’re always too busy

 Emotional Health Is a Daily Practice